Pacific Southwest, Region 9: Superfund

 Intel has begun implementing an in-situ bioremediation pilot test at its former facility at 365 East Middlefield Road in Mountain View to try to reduce VOC concentrations in the “hot spot” areas in a shorter period of time.
 During the pilot test, the groundwater extraction and treatment system is not operating.
 See Intel's annual progress report for more information.

-EPA Evaluates Vapor Intrusion Pathway
+Vapor Intrusion Remedy

 The existing soil and groundwater remedy at the MEW Site does not address risks from long-term exposure through the vapor intrusion pathway.
 Since the issuance of EPA’s 1989 Record of Decision, new information has been developed regarding the toxicity of TCE and potential vapor intrusion into buildings overlying shallow groundwater contamination.
 In 2003, as part of EPA’s Five-Year Review of the MEW Study Area, EPA began evaluating whether VOCs in shallow groundwater are potentially migrating upward through the soils and cracks in the floors or through plumbing conduits and other preferential pathways, and impacting indoor air.